StarManTheGamer/poly-newdocs/docs/objects/world/NPC.md

 ---
 title: NPC
 description: An NPC (non-player character) is an object similar to a Player but that can be controlled by code.

 icon: polytoria/NPC
 weight: 5
 ---

 # NPC

-An NPC (non-player character) is an object similar to a Player but that can be controlled by code.
-Like players, it can walk and jump, and it's body part colors can be customized.
+:polytoria-NPC: NPC (non-player character) is an object similar to a {{ classLink("Player") }} but that can be controlled by code.
+Like players, it can walk and jump, and its body part colors can be customized.

 {{ inherits("DynamicInstance") }}